Legal + Legal + Legal = Illegal?

 Though money-transfer companies such as Neteller do business with financial institutions and merchants, many also allow gambling companies to transfer money collected from U.S. gamblers to bank accounts outside the USA.
 Neteller last month closed its U.S. Internet gambling services, erasing about two-thirds of its business.

 So let me get this straight.
-Gambling is legal, and often in states which don’t allow casinos, through lotteries and horse racing.
+Gambling is legal, and often in states which don’t allow casinos, through lotteries and horse racing and even being able to play live roulette (and other games).
 The internet is legal, and accessing web sites all over the world is legal.
 Transferring money online is legal, and is the basis for all of eBay.
 Yet you put the three together, and you’re guilty of a moral crime and the government will seize your assets.

 Just how does this make sense again?
 Neteller has stopped accepting gambling payments from US customers, so why would it make sense that Americans can’t withdraw the money that they currently can’t deposit into online gambling sites through Neteller anyway?